MadMatcher/MadLib/docs/madlib-technical-guide.md

     on_demand_stop: Optional[bool] = True # only for use with "continuous mode", if set to True, ignores max_labeled and waits for a stop label from the user.
 If using gold data, this must be set to False
 ) -> Union[pd.DataFrame, SparkDataFrame]
 ```

+This function implements an active learning process, which selects informative examples for a user to label, to create a set of labeled examples for later purposes, such as training a matcher.
+The active learning process can be batch or continuous, as we discuss at the start of this guide.

+To understand this function, you should carefully read Section "Preliminaries" at the start of this guide.

 Example with batch mode: